|Nutritional Guidelines (per serving)|

 Soak each slice in the egg custard mixture.
 Turn the slices until all of the mixture has been absorbed into the bread.
 Depending on how stale the bread is, this may take from 5 to 10 minutes.
 The secret to this recipe is to completely saturate the bread.
 This is why thick slices of stale bread are used since thinner fresh bread would fall apart too easily.
 Make sure to flip the bread so all sides can soak evenly.

-Preheat oven to 400 F. In a large non-stick skillet over medium heat, very lightly brown the slices in the butter and oil for about 2 minutes per side.
+Preheat oven to 400 F. In a large non-stick skillet over medium heat, very lightly brown the slices in the butter for about 2 minutes per side.
 Don't make it too dark as it will also be baking in the oven.

 From the frying pan or skillet, transfer to a baking sheet or casserole dish.
 Bake for 10 minutes.
 After 10 minutes, remove from the oven, turn over, and put back in the oven for another 5 minutes to brown on the other side.